 Water is the cornerstone of California’s economy, and supply reliability is vital to maintaining our way of life and maintaining the environment in which we live.

 With California being a drought-prone state with fixed water storage capacity, water policy in the past has mainly focused on conservation, recycling and redistribution.
-Further, much of the policy development has focused on local jurisdictions, deferring local water shortage problems.
-What has become crystal clear in today’s historic drought is that California cannot plan for future economic and anticipated population growth without a cohesive statewide plan for water supply reliability.
+What has become crystal clear through our recent historic drought years is that California cannot plan for future economic and anticipated population growth without a cohesive statewide plan for water supply reliability.

 ACEC California’s engineers can play a vital role in executing such a comprehensive plan that would expand water storage sites, improve delivery, safeguard the Delta’s fresh water supplies, and continue developing innovative conservation and recycling projects.

 That is why ACEC California has joined Californians for Water Security– a strong and diverse coalition of family farmers, business groups, labor, local government, public safety advocates, conservationists, taxpayer groups and citizens.